revuniversal/svg-trainer/src/SvgEditor/README.md

 ### Preview Panel

-The preview shows the image, and will eventually include an svg (xml) output panel.
+The preview shows the image, and will eventually include an svg output panel.

 TODOS: